dwalend/blog/_posts/2014-09-10-type-later.md

       def innerEdges:GenTraversable[InnerEdgeType]
     }

 I've managed to put off defining anything about edges except that edges exist, and they have an internal representation different from the external representation.
-The Graph class' API has committed to very little.
-Sub-traits can define undirected graphs with Set2[Node] for edges. directed graphs can have edges of type (Node,Node).
-Hypergraphs and directed hypergraphs can use Sets.
+The Graph class' API has committed to exactly as much as Wikipedia describes.
+Sub-traits can define edges for specialized graphs: Undirected graphs with Set2[Node] for edges.
+Directed graphs can have (Node,Node) tuple edges.
+Hypergraphs can use Sets, and directed hypergraphs can use a pair of Sets.
 Bipartite graphs can have edges just of nodes of different classes -- (Person,Job) for example.

 My favorite feature is that I don't have to code up any of those variations until I'm ready to use them for something.
+I suspect (and hope) I can only find a place to use this construct (and the layered trait hierarchy that goes with it) once every few projects, but it should make a good capstone for a family of traits that builds from a very general concept.

 Here's a labeled digraph example, where edges have labels:

     trait LabelDigraph[Node,Label] extends Digraph[Node] {